 Texel is a beautiful island to explore together with your dog.
 In many places where you are allowed to walk, your four-legged friend is also welcome.
 Leash rules apply on the island, we explain them here.

 Dogs may run free in De Dennen and the Krimbos (light green on the map).
 On the playgrounds, playing fields and in the areas with cattle or large grazers, a leash obligation applies.
+It is also smart to leash the dog when crossing cycle paths and motorways.
+Leash the dog when there are horses around.
+To avoid nuisance, do not let dogs that are not under control run loose.

 On public roads and paths, dogs must be leashed all year round.
+So do not let your dog run loose in villages.

 On footpaths in agricultural areas, dogs must always be leashed.
 This is to prevent dogs chasing sheep.

 Apart from risking a fine, there are other reasons to stick to the rules.
 Texel is a bird island par excellence.
 When birds flee from a dog and leave their nests, eggs or young chicks are easy prey for predators.
 The birds may even perceive the area as dangerous and decide to move away.
 By keeping your dog on a lead, we preserve Texel as a bird island.
+Other animals, such as horses or rabbits, can also experience nuisance from dogs.

 Throw dog waste with a bag in the waste bins on the edge of the nature reserve.
 No bin nearby?
 Then take the bag to another waste disposal point.
-No bag?
-Then bury the dog poo unpacked in the verge.

 Dogs are very welcome on Texel.
 The ideal environment to go out with your four-legged friend.
 Enjoy the island together!